-Hypertrophic cardiomyopathy (HCM) is a disease in which the heart muscle becomes abnormally thick (hypertrophied).
+Hypertrophic cardiomyopathy (HCM) is a disease in which the heart muscle becomes thickened (hypertrophied).
 The thickened heart muscle can make it harder for the heart to pump blood.

-Hypertrophic cardiomyopathy often goes undiagnosed because many people with the disease have few, if any, symptoms and can lead normal lives with no significant problems.
-However, in a small number of people with HCM, the thickened heart muscle can cause shortness of breath, chest pain or problems in the heart's electrical system, resulting in life-threatening abnormal heart rhythms (arrhythmias) or sudden death.
+Hypertrophic cardiomyopathy often goes undiagnosed because many people with the disease have few, if any, symptoms.
+However, in a small number of people with HCM, the thickened heart muscle can cause shortness of breath, chest pain or changes in the heart's electrical system, resulting in life-threatening irregular heart rhythms (arrhythmias) or sudden death.

-Signs and symptoms of hypertrophic cardiomyopathy may include one or more of the following:
+Signs and symptoms of hypertrophic cardiomyopathy might include one or more of the following: